bbekstha/bbekstha.github.io/README.md

 Pros
    - Routing and navigation between views is lot easier than vanillaJS as it is handled through the vue-router
-   - Compared to CLI implementation, node and other various package installation is not required.
    - Cleaner templates and rendering of the routing views

 Cons